itbusina/testlemon-docs/docs/docs/pages/learning/monitoring/dmarc-monitoring.md

 ---
-site_description: "Learn how DMARC monitoring protects your domain from email spoofing and phishing attacks.
+description: "Learn how DMARC monitoring protects your domain from email spoofing and phishing attacks.
 Discover key benefits, configuration steps, and how TestLemon's automated DMARC monitoring helps maintain email security and deliverability."
 ---

 # Protecting Your Domain with DMARC Monitoring